A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Abstract

 \section{Abstract}

-Many health promotion strategies aim to improve reach into the target population and outcomes among those reached.
-For example, an HIV prevention strategy could expand the reach of risk screening and the delivery of biomedical prevention to persons with HIV risk.
-This setting creates a complex missing data problem: the strategy improves health outcomes directly and indirectly through expanded reach, while outcomes are only measured among those reached.
-To formally define the total causal effect in such settings, we use Counterfactual Strata Effects: causal estimands where the outcome is only relevant for a group whose membership is subject to missingness and/or impacted by the exposure.
+For many health conditions, there are highly efficacious treatment and prevention products.
+Maximizing their impact requires strategies that improve the reach of health screening in order to establish who could benefit.
+For example, HIV prevention strategies aim to expand risk screening and to improve uptake of pre-exposure prophylaxis (PrEP) among those experiencing risk.
+Often, these strategies induce changes at the group-level (e.g., health clinics or communities) and are evaluated through cluster randomized trials.
+This scenario creates a complex, multilevel-mediation-missing data problem for the following reasons.
+First, the strategy is delivered at the cluster-level, while health screening and outcomes are at the individual-level.
+Second, the strategy improves health outcomes directly and indirectly through improved health screening.
+Third, everyone has an ``underlying" status, which is only observed among those screened.
+To formally define the total effect in such settings, we use Counterfactual Strata Effects: causal estimands where the outcome is only relevant for a group whose membership is subject to missingness and/or impacted by the exposure of interest.
 To identify and estimate the corresponding statistical estimand, we propose a novel extension of Two-Stage targeted minimum loss-based estimation (TMLE).
 Simulations demonstrate the practical performance of our approach as well as the limitations of existing approaches. \\